worldpeaceenginelabs/METAVERSE-SEED/README.md

 # Want more apps and functions?
 Reach out to me and our community anytime on GitHub, Gitter.im, or during our upcoming weekly Zoom brainstorming sessions on YouTube.<br><br>

-## Creating Your Own Apps with Cloud Atlas now:
+## Creating Your Own Apps with Cloud Atlas:
 Don’t get hung up on the tools; pick what suits your flow.
 Elevate your concepts using <strong>Unreal Engine 5</strong> (Uses C++ as the primary programming language, with Blueprints for visual scripting, and also supports Python for scripting certain tasks.), <strong>Unity 3D</strong> (Uses C# as the primary programming language, with Unity Visual Scripting (Bolt) for visual scripting.), and/or <strong>HTML, CSS, JS, APIs</strong> (JAMstack), <strong>WASM</strong> (C, C++, C#, and Rust, but for the Web), or <strong>WebContainers</strong> (Node.js in the browser).
 Then continue with <strong>*Stackblitz IDE Integration (Live Edit)*</strong>

 ## Stackblitz IDE Integration (Live Edit)